Vikms95/react-wheres-waldo/planning/notes.md

   :It can be called within this function,so just parametize the function to store the characters

 Ideas
+- Use Link params to pass the console clicked
 - Where I got the images from: https://pierreroussel.artstation.com/projects/oOVVlJ